8 Types of Brain Injuries From Car Accidents Explained

 The gathering or clotting of the cerebral and/or intracranial blood is called a hematoma.

-A brain contusion is one of the types of brain injury that involve bleeding within the brain tissue and/or within the skull as a result of head trauma.
+brain contusion is a type of brain injury from a car accident that involve bleeding within the brain tissue and/or within the skull as a result of head trauma.
 The trauma could be sudden the acceleration and deceleration motion of a car crash or it could be a person’s head striking an object during an auto accident.

 Like a contusion on a person’s skin, a contusion on a person’s brain involves trauma causing blood vessels to break and leak.
 However, unlike a skin contusion which results in a bruise, a brain contusion can cause pressure to build on the brain, resulting in loss of consciousness and diminished cognitive functioning.